Steve Phelps: Career

 Under Phelps' leadership, NASCAR launched NASCAR IMPACT in 2023, the sport's social responsibility and sustainability platform, which included committing to a number of important sustainability benchmarks, including the goal of net-zero operating carbon emissions by 2035.

 In March 2025, Phelps was promoted to the position of NASCAR Commissioner.
 The position would allow him to take a bigger picture role of the sport, as well as overseeing international expansion, NASCAR's ownership of IMSA, and the 15 tracks NASCAR owns.

 Phelps was twice named to the Sports Business Journals list of "40 Under 40" list of influential sports businesspeople.

 In 2010, Phelps was featured on an episode of the television program Undercover Boss.

+In November 2025, as part of an antitrust lawsuit against NASCAR, it was revealed that Phelps referred to Richard Childress, owner of the RCR racing team, as a "stupid redneck who owes his entire fortune to NASCAR" and saying that "Childress needs to be taken out back and flogged" during the course of a text exchange that took place between Phelps and NASCAR Vice President Brian Herbst in 2023 while NASCAR was negotiating a new charter agreement with Childress.

+On January 6, 2026, Phelps announced that he would be stepping away from NASCAR.

 Personal life

 Phelps has four children, Katherine, Maddie, Jack, and Ryan.